 The 110-volt system works very much like your home.
-The circuit breakers, located behind access door in the foot of the rear bed, supply the power to the receptacles and appliances.
+When you're plugged into city power or start your generator, power is supplied to the 110-volt circuit breakers.
+The circuit breakers are located under the front of the rear bed.

 If a circuit is over loaded or a short circuit occurs, the breakers will "kick" out.
-To reactivate the circuits, turn the breaker to off, reduce the load or correct the short, and tam the breaker back to on.
+To reactivate the circuits, turn the breaker to off, reduce the load or correct the short, and turn the breaker back to on.